spuddick/admin-code-editor/README.txt

 == Changelog ==

+= 1.1.0 =
+* Fix: Update ACE Editor (https://ace.c9.io/) to latest version.
+Fixes 'jumping' to top of page when editor is right clicked
+* Change: Remove wp_kses_post filtering on HTML content to allow for more flexible/versitile HTML code

 = 1.0.2 =
 * Fix: Stricter regex to filter out attempted closing of &lt;style&gt; and &lt;script&gt; tags in code